Difference Between 後で・後に・後は: Three Ways to Say “After” in Japanese

 After lunch, let’s go play in the park.

-After summer vacation, I’ll be in my third year of high school.
+After the summer vacation, I’ll be in my third year of high school.

-The work is already finished.
-All that’s left now is to rest.
+I’ve already finished work.
+Now all that’s left is to rest.

-After the test, you don’t need to do anything in particular.
+After the exam, you don’t have to do anything in particular.

-The meeting ends here.
-All that remains now is to finalize the details.
+The meeting is over.
+All that’s left now is to finalize the details.

 Note

-It is worth pointing out that 後, when used as a connective at the beginning of a sentence to add another point, is primarily a spoken and informal usage, typical of conversation and casual writing (chat messages, social media, etc.).
+It is worth noting that , when used as a sentence connective (at the beginning of a sentence to introduce an additional point), is primarily a feature of spoken and informal Japanese, commonly found in conversations, chats, and social media.

 Comparison and key differences